vibrantleaf/ElegantFin-no-hidden/README.md

 <details>
   <summary>1️⃣ - <i>How do I check if I am using the latest version on ElegantFin-no-hidden?</i></summary>

-- To make sure that you are using the latest version of ElegantFin, check the version number at the bottom in the Dashboard screen.
+- To make sure that you are using the latest version of ElegantFin-no-hidden, check the version number at the bottom in the Dashboard screen.
-- It should be something like ElegantFin v24.12.XX
+- It should be something like ElegantFin-no-hidden v24.12.XX
 </details>

 <details>